 Exposure to new ideas - summer camps new things are taught to the children.
 For example; new cultural practices and dances.
 These greatly enhance how they relate to the society as their reasoning is diversified.

-Stimulates the brain - Most of the adventurous activities going on in the summer camps are both physically and mentally challenging.
+Stimulates the brain - Most of the adventurous activities going on are both physically and mentally challenging.
 In order not to be the last in the queue; the child has almost to work the brain to emerge winner or among the winners in an exercise.
 These achievements greatly boost self-esteem.

 Creates memories- stories are made of memories, and great story tellers have high social relation skills.
 Since your child gets to see new things, do things in different ways, won a prize, etc. all these memories will be chained into a story, and he/she will be willing to narrate it even to the strangers.